-Benecol products contain plant stanol ester, which is shown to lower blood cholesterol levels.
-Plant stanol ester works by partly blocking cholesterol absorption in the digestive tract and have been shown to lower your LDL cholesterol in 2-3 weeks.
-What's more, the daily usage of a Benecol product as part of your daily meals also keeps your cholesterol at a lower level in the long term.
+Benecol products contain plant stanol ester, which is shown to lower your blood cholesterol levels.
+Plant stanol ester works by partly blocking cholesterol absorption in the digestive tract.

+The tasty products in the Benecol range contain plant stanol ester and are shown to lower your LDL cholesterol in 2-3 weeks.
+What's more, the daily usage of Benecol as part of your meals keeps your cholesterol at a lower level in the long term.

 Benecol products are designed to be part of a balanced and varied diet and a healthy lifestyle.
-The cholesterol-lowering effect is at its best when Benecol products are consumed as part of a meal.
+The cholesterol-lowering effect is at its best when most Benecol products are consumed as part of a meal.

 The use of Benecol products adds to the effectiveness of lowering cholesterol even when using statin medication.
-Discuss the use of Benecol products with your doctor if you are on cholesterollowering medication.
+Always discuss the use of Benecol products with your doctor.

-Only Benecol products contain plant stanol ester.
+Only Benecol products contain plant stanol ester and are clinically proven to lower cholesterol.